 moment you record it on a tangible medium.
 What the Copyright Office provides is

 not the copyright itself, but a certificate of registration of your copyright.
+This

-ownership on file at the Library of Congress.
+file at the Library of Congress.

 We recommend you register your works with the Copyright Office.
 If you do, you will

 have "prima facie" evidence that you were the first to create the work.

-the work.

 "Prima facie" is a legal term.
 It means that the other side bears the

 burden of proof to prove that the work is not yours.